 - find your account and tap, you are there

-I guess awsome animations and graphics does not mean it's easy to use overall.
-Good try Google.
+I guess awesome animations and graphics do not mean it’s easy to use overall.